hushmesh/slate/source/includes/_meshin.md

 Before getting started, you need to [create an app](http://developer.hushmesh.com/relying-party-registration) and configure a valid redirect URL.
 A registered HushMesh integration is assigned a unique Client ID and Client Secret which are needed for the OAuth2 flow.

-To autorize user to the mesh as a developer you have two options: use API endpoint directly as explained in authentication section or use our mesh in button.
+Recommended way to autorize user to the mesh as a developer is by using our [meshlib](https://www.npmjs.com/package/@hushmesh/meshlib) library

 If you're going to use meshlib, you're going to have better mobile device mesh in experience out of the box (direct Mesh in application opening on mobile devices instead of QR code)